Kenya–South Korea relations: State visits

-Incidences
+Incidents

 In June 2012, Korean Air started flying from Seoul to Nairobi.
-To promote the launch of the flights Korean Air's Twitter feed stated, “...Fly to Korean Air and enjoy the grand African Savanna, the safari tour, and the indigenous people full of primitive energy.”
-Kenyans exposed their anger on social media.
+To promote the launch of the flights, Korean Air's Twitter feed stated, "...Fly Korean Air and enjoy the grand African Savanna, the safari tour, and the indigenous people full of primitive energy."
+Kenyans expressed their anger on social media.
 They particularly expressed concern that the airline called them primitive.
-The airline later on apologised over the matter, it stated that the mishap was as a result of wrong translation from Korean to English.
+The airline later apologised over the matter, stating that the mishap was a result of a bad translation from Korean to English.

-In late 2014, Korean Air flights were suspended to the West African ebola crisis.
-Flights are set to resume in July 2015.
+In late 2014, Korean Air flights were suspended due to the West African ebola crisis.
+Flights resumed in July 2015.

 Trade

 Bilateral trade between both countries is worth KES.
 30.2 billion (US$330 million).
 Kenya exports about KES.
 2.74 billion (US$30 million) worth of goods to South Korea.
 South Korea exports about KES.
 27.4 billion (US$300 million) worth of goods to Kenya.
 In 2009, Kenya exported about KES.
 90 million (US$1 million) worth of coffee to Korea, in 2013 the figure rose to KES.
 540 million (US$6 million).

 Main exports from Kenya to Korea include: tobacco, coffee, scrap metal, gemstones, pyrethrum, spices, fish, wood products, handicrafts and beer.

 Main exports from Korea to Kenya include: iron & steel products, plastics, electrical machinery, ICT equipment, chemicals, rubber products, pharmaceuticals, motor vehicles.

 Both countries signed MOUs and agreements to improve trade, oversee grants and development assistance, promotion and protection of investments in Kenya and Korea and an agreement on the avoidance of double taxation.